patrickvecchio/CustomConfigurationProviders/README.md

 > A couple of things worth noting in this sample
 >
 > * We're supplying an AmazonSecretsManagerClient to simplify testing and to choose the region in our app startup.
-> * In `AddAwsSecretsManager()` we're specifying the key to search and replace (e.g. "AwsSecret") with AWS Secrets Manager values.
+> * In `AddAwsSecretsManager()` we're specifying the placeholder key to search and replace (e.g. "AwsSecret") with AWS Secrets Manager values.
 You can choose whatever string you want.

-When you build the config builder, the custom configuration provider will look in the appsettings files you've loaded for the key "AwsSecret" take it's value "/dev/db/options" and replace the whole key with the values retrieved from AWS Secrets Manager (in the IConfiguration tree in memory, not the appsettings file) like so:
+When you build the config builder, the custom configuration provider will look in the appsettings files you've loaded for the placeholder key you specified (e.g. "AwsSecret") take it's value "/dev/db/options" and replace the value with the values retrieved from AWS Secrets Manager (i.e. in the IConfiguration tree in memory, not the appsettings file) like so:

 | IConfiguration before | IConfiguration after |
 |---|---|